-Side note: I’m a Whovian.
-Doctor Who is life.
-Tennant is my Doctor and Donna is my companion (though I also loved Rose).
-Sherlock is awesome, Supernatural is fantastic, Grey’s Anatomy is heartwrenching…I could go on.
+But that’s not all.
+Marvel, Sherlock, Supernatural, Grey’s Anatomy…I could go on.
 For hours.
+(I’m not against DC; I love the characters.
+But the movies could use some work.)
 And my fangirling isn’t limited to shows, either.
 Lord of the Rings, Harry Potter…anything with Jason Momoa or Ryan Reynolds or Chris Pratt or Emma Stone or Emma Watson or Anna Kendrick…or just anything… 😉 But if you ever need to get me a gift, I’m telling you now: you can’t go wrong with a nerdy, geeky fandom.
 (Though I see literally zero reason you’d ever need to get me a gift, unless my husband is reading this, in which case, honey, I still need a stairclimber for the home gym.)

-In the fall, I spend most of my time in the kitchen, canning the vegetables from the harvest and baking breads and cakes for no real reason at all.
+I spend most of my time in the kitchen, canning the vegetables from the harvest and baking breads and cakes for no real reason at all.
 Back in 2015, I owned my own freelance cake business and spent every free moment decorating and learning how to force frosting and sugar to do my bidding.
 It was a lot of fun, but my waistline has regrets.

 I’ve also tried my hand at a few creative crafts, and I love to sing.
 Not that I’m good at it, mind you… [Insert awkward laughter here.]
 Still, not to brag, but I know all the words to every Disney song in existence and most popular animated films.
 My kids get a kick out of it.
 My friends sing along.
 It’s a good life.

 I’m a stay-at-home mom and housewife, which keeps me a lot busier than any non-stay-at-home parent might think.
 Day in and day out, cleaning the same messes, washing the same clothes, scrubbing the same dishes.
 Exercise and fitness help keep me sane, but stay-at-home life is a full-time job in itself.
 Is it any wonder why I throw myself into fictional worlds so often?
 Even when I was in the Navy (Nuke ET3, represent!)
 I preferred the comfort and excitement of a good fantasy world to the real thing.

-Editing is my calling.
-I’m so glad I found it.
-When I got picked up by a small indie publisher in 2015, I expressed an interest in editing and was fast-tracked to their intern program, studying directly under their editing director.
+When my writing got picked up by a small indie publisher in 2015, I expressed an interest in editing and was fast-tracked to their intern program, studying under the guidance of their editing director.
 I was praised for my grammar skills and ability to learn quickly as well as my natural talent for word flow and sentence structure.
 I could feel the author’s voice in their work and loved making every story the best it could be.
 I was promoted to editing director when my predecessor left, and I learned even more through my resulting experience.